JulienPalard/ansible-nginx-letsencrypt/README.md

 Role Variables
 --------------

-The only mandatory variable is: `letsencrypt_email`.
+The only mandatory variables are:
+- `certificates`: A list of certificates, each being a list of domain names.
+- `letsencrypt_email`: Your email address.

 Optional variables are: